-Users who buy a Windows 8 PC or tablet and set up user account for the first time, will be given options to create a user account associated with Windows Live ID or a local account without using Live ID.
+Users who buy a Windows 8 PC or tablet and set up a user account for the first time will be given options to create a user account associated with Windows Live ID or a local account without using Live ID.

-When you try to create another user account on your PC, you will be asked to enter your email address again to use it as Microsoft account.
-Users who would like to create a user account without entering your email address can follow the given below instructions to setup a local user account.
+When you try to create another user account on your PC, you will be asked to enter your email address again to use it as a Microsoft account.
+Users who would like to create a user account without entering your email address can follow the given below instructions to set up a local user account.

 Step 1: Move the mouse cursor to the upper right corner of the desktop to bring up the Charms Bar.
 Click on Settings and then click on More PC settings to open the Metro-style Control Panel.

 Step 2: On the left pane of the Control Panel, click on Users.

 Step 3: On the right side, you will now see Add a user button.
 Click on it to open Add a User screen.